AsteriskAmpersand/Ice-Stable/README.md

   - > In vanilla, FSS's ability to instantly fill the Spirit bar (or delete the bar on failed counters) negated most of the value in generating Spirit with other moves.
 With these changes, FSS is no longer a Spirit generator, but it still remains a powerful defensive tool.
 - Special Sheathe:
   - Quick Sheathe bonus effect changed to apply fully to sheathing animation.
-  - Can be canceled via dodge roll.
+  - Upon sheathing, can be canceled by rolling after a 1 second delay.
 - Iai Slash:
   - MV decreased to 16+12 (down from 18+13).
   - Spirit generation increased to 5% per hit (up from 0%).